18: 3 Omega-3, Alpha-linolenic Benefits and Nutrition Facts

 Low in Mercury

-Unlike some types of fish, fish roe is low in mercury, making it a safer option for consumption, especially for pregnant women and young children.
+Unlike larger fish species, sardines are low in mercury, making them a safer choice for consumption, especially for pregnant women and young children.
+This makes sardines a great option for getting your dose of omega-3 fatty acids without the risk of mercury toxicity.

 read more...